vaginessa/dns-wiki/TCP-security.md

 | Allow IGMP | Allow | All IP packets | IGMP | System only | |
 | Allow VPN ESP | Allow | All IP packets | ESP | | |

-* Depending on which configuration you're use
+* Depending on which configuration you're on

 -> AFWall+ doesn't currently supports ESP, IKE, L2TP, AH and GRE protocols via a gui switch but you can control this via custom scripts.
 -> Depending which kernel you use and which configuration it was compiled with, you will see or not see with external tools and commands traffic like IGMP, but you don't need to worry about such stuff.
 On some configuration it's really necessary, like on [IPv6 systems](https://github.com/ukanth/afwall/wiki/CustomScripts#important-notes-about-ipv4-and-ipv6-differences).

--> It's not worth to touch any of the mentioned port, because it doesn't have any notable effect (also no security plus).
+-> It's not worth to touch any of the mentioned ports, because it doesn't have any notable effect (also no security plus).
 There are rare situations, mostly only on servers which are compromised by brute force and other attacks (Port 22) but a normal Android client is mostly not affected by this and remember that the port will be automatically closed after the connection is lost/dropped, [it's also a bad idea to put such port to another place](https://www.adayinthelifeof.nl/2012/03/12/why-putting-ssh-on-another-port-than-22-is-bad-idea/).
-Generally in AFWall+ the whole inbound traffic is by default disabled, means you need to enable the "Allow inbound" option first.
+In AFWall+ the whole inbound traffic is by default disabled, means you need to enable the "Allow inbound" option first.

 Useful links
 ------------